Valledupar Cesar Department, Colombia Travel Guide

 Valledupar's climate, classified as tropical savanna (Aw), features consistently warm weather.
 The city has two distinct seasons:

-The main weather consideration is the intense heat.
+The main weather consideration is the severe heat.
 Daily high temperatures consistently exceed 30°C (86°F) and reach above 40°C (104°F) during the dry season.
 This heat calls for planning daily activities to avoid overexposure.

-Late April to early May (Festival de la Leyenda Vallenata), and December to January.
+Latter Part of april to early May (Festival de la Leyenda Vallenata), and December to January.

 Unparalleled cultural experience, lively atmosphere, festive cheer, pleasant weather for outdoor activities.